MagnoA/petshop_spring-boot/doc/README.md

 ## Endpoints

 ### 1 - Consulta simples de Agendamentos <a name="topico1"></a>
-> As seguintes URIs não necessitam de autenticação.
+> As URIs a seguir necessitam de autenticação.

  * ``` /client ``` \
 **Metodo:** GET \